borntofrappe/flutter-beginners-tutorial/README.md

   await instance.getTime()
   ```

-  `await` allows to wait for the completion of the async function.
-You need to execute the instruction in an asynchronous function.
+  `await` pauses the execution until the async function has resolved.

+  Note that `await` works only in an async function itself.

 In the loading screen include the instruction in a dedicated function of the stateful widget.